JeffCohen/ez/README.md

 **Syntax Guide for `db/models.yml`**

-It's just YAML and the syntax is very simple:
+It's just YML and the syntax is very simple:

 ```
 Book: